 June 2016.
 Generation IV Containerized Growing System (CGS)

-Recently installed in Dillingham, Alaska and Kotzebue, AK, the Generation IV CGS is an industrial-grade hydroponic fresh vegetable production system.
+Recently installed in Dillingham, Alaska, Dutch Harbor, AK and Kotzebue, AK, the Generation IV CGS is an industrial-grade hydroponic fresh vegetable production system.
 This system is professionally engineered and designed to work functionally between -60F and 85F and has been optimized for high yield, year round production.
 This system will supply you with anywhere from 23,000 to 39,000 pieces of produce per year.
 How does it work?
 Find out here.

 Our mission & goal

-Our mission is to provide an alternate way to source fresh, high quality, locally grown and sustainable produce in remote communities, year round.
+Our mission is to provide an alternate way to source fresh, locally grown and sustainable produce in remote communities, year round.

 At VHH, we are all about creating and designing smart farming opportunities for the north and remote areas.
 We use modern technologies and apply it to an ancient practice of traditional farming in order to benefit communities.
 We are very motivated and excited by the current health trends in this country and our goal is to be a part of the effort on providing and promoting sustainable and healthy living, to everyone, regardless of their geographical location.